Utilizing your HSA as a savings tool to and through retirement

 Factors to consider when spending or saving your HSA

-An HSA can be a great tool to help you accumulate your savings on a tax-advantaged basis to pay for eligible out-of-pocket medical expenses.
-When you invest your HSA funds, you give your money a chance to grow.
+An HSA can be a great tool to help you accumulate savings on a tax-advantaged basis to pay for eligible out-of-pocket medical expenses.
+When you choose to invest your HSA funds, you give your money a chance to grow.
 It’s important to remember that as with any investment, there are risks.
 Be sure to fully explore those risks before choosing to invest your balance.

 So, does it make sense to invest?
-Or save.
+Or save?

 *Investment threshold is determined by your employer.

-If you decide to invest, there are two ways that you can invest a portion of your HSA balance.
-Automatic transfer or manual transfer.
+If you decide to invest, there are two ways that you can invest a portion of your HSA balance: automatic transfer or manual transfer.

 Automatic transfer: When you establish an automatic transfer, your HSA dollars will be automatically moved to and from your investment account based on the frequency you determine.
 The transferred amount is then allocated to the investments you’ve chosen.
 You can update your preferences, realign your portfolio or update your allocations at any time.